ExpressLRS/Docs/docs/quick-start/transmitters/lua-howto.md

 * `Channel` (default CH11 / AUX7) TeamRace Channel - The channel that is checked on the receiver to determine the currently selected model.
 Has no effect if the TeamRace Position is set to Disabled.
 * `Position` (default Disabled) TeamRace Position - Which position of the TeamRace Channel activates this model.
 6-position switches are supported (1-6) as well as Low/Mid/High for using a 2 or 3-position switch.

+This is deprecated and removed in ExpressLRS 3.4.0.

 ### Loan Model/Return Model

 These commands allow the user to Loan/Return the model.
 For more information, see the [Loan Model](../../software/loan-model.md) guide.

+This is deprecated and removed in ExpressLRS 3.4.0 in favor of the new Binding Procedures.
+See the [binding](../binding.md) page for details.

 ### Output Mapping